Jamie Mitchell (boxer): Professional career

 Mitchell made her professional debut on January 21, 2017, scoring a four-round unanimous decision (UD) victory against Dalia Gomez at the Alameda County Fairgrounds in Pleasanton, California.

 After compiling a record of 6–0–2 (4 KOs), Mitchell faced Shannon Courtenay for the WBA female bantamweight title on October 9, 2021 at the Echo Arena in Liverpool, England.
 The bout was set to serve as Courtenay's first defense of the WBA title she won in April, however, she was stripped of the title 24 hours before the bout after failing to weigh within the bantamweight limit, meaning only Mitchell would be eligible to win the now vacant title.
 Mitchell defeated Courtenay via majority decision (MD) over ten rounds, with two judges scoring the bout 97–93 and 96–94 in favour of Mitchell while the third judge scored it a draw at 95–95.

 The first defense of her title came against Carly Skelly on February 5, 2022 at the Footprint Center in Phoenix, Arizona.
-After scoring knockdowns in rounds one and two, Mitchell threw a combination of punches in the fourth round that prompted the referee to call a halt to the contest, handing Mitchell a fourth-round knockout (KO) victory.
+After scoring knockdowns in rounds one and two, Mitchell threw a combination of punches in the fourth round that prompted the referee to call a halt to the contest, handing Mitchell a fourth-round technical knockout victory.

+Mitchell lost her title to Nina Hughes going down to a unanimous decision defeat in a contest held at the Hilton Palm Jumeirah in Dubai on 26 November 2022.